 The invisibility of who I am underneath defines my life in many ways as it might yours.
 I don’t look like anything but what I am on the surface–a middle-aged mother living in a white suburb with greying hair.
 You cannot see my sexuality, my politics, my personal predilections.
 An elocuted accent thanks to my socially climbing mother hides my Northern roots so that I blend in to posh society.
 Even when secrets from my life are exposed, I’m still not queer, I’m just ‘eccentric’.
 My uncle is also ‘eccentric’ because we have very roomy closets.
 For better or for worse, my white middle class privilege masks who I am, along with my experience, unless I open my mouth to speak my truth.
 But speaking has never come easily unless tequila is involved, because I was trained as a child to defer to authority.
 Yet I have experienced trauma.
 Pain, which because of my privilege is often ignored, invalidated and belittled.

 Privileged white woman pain is more gradual and less dramatic than that experienced by intersectional minorities.
 It is insidious.
-Kind of like bonsai trees, white women have the innate capacity to grow to a normal size but our roots and branches are cut so that we grow far smaller.
+Kind of like bonsai trees, white women used to have the innate capacity to grow to a normal size but our roots and branches are cut so that we grow far smaller.
 Stunted or trained along a trellis in such a way that few see, sometimes not even us.
 We–white women–still live.
 We still bloom.
 We still access what we need to survive, at least in our current form.
 But many of us live as bonsais trapped from the inside out.
 We are the salt of the earth in our communities, the token nod to feminism in the workplace, or the arm candy/gold digger/trophy wife, until we try to grow to what could have been our normal size and shape at which point we become useless to the patriarchy: put on meds (which we have access to because of our privilege), put back in our gilded cages (which we have access to because of our privilege).
 Tended by the patriarchy as tangible proof that women aren’t built to cope for a man’s world.
 Society expects us to be nurturing, family-orientated and child-bearing.
 We were made for sacrifice.
 And we’re not allowed to be angry about it, why should we be?

 I was.
 I have tried to make my voice heard.
 I have tried and make myself more visible.
 On a personal level, rape and abuse was swept under the carpet because reputations mattered more than mental health, recovery or even accountability.
 Police, parents and friends they all said the same.
 The slight chance of a successful outcome, isn’t worth the fight.
 Even if you win this battle you will lose the war because the social ramifications are too great.
 On a professional level, I had the privilege to access education, to climb the corporate ladder.
 They told me that only substance mattered, and that my form was irrelevant.
 That was a lie.
 Because no matter how well I did, the higher I got–even as a C-level finance director–the harder I had to fight, the more white men felt threatened by me.
 And as soon as I had a child and couldn’t work 12 hours with heavy drinking in between, no jobs were available.